ukayani/repoman/README.md

 $ npm i @ukayani/repoman --save
 ```

+## Github Token

+A GitHub token can be configured via:
+- a `GITHUB_TOKEN` environment variable
+- a `config.yaml` file in the working directory with a `token` key
+- the constructor of the GitHub class `new GitHub(token)`

 ## Sample Code

 Below is an automation which reads a list of repos from a file